joel-g/joelguerra-hugo/content/cars/lets-turbo-charge-a-honda-cr-v.md

 ![](https://cdn-images-1.medium.com/max/2400/0*OwXzISzTqfVpaISL.jpg)

-So let’s unbolt the radiator and condenser and see if wecan make this work.
+So let’s unbolt the radiator and condenser and see if we can make this work.

 ![](https://cdn-images-1.medium.com/max/2000/0*aEG5C4ELTK-vXkvJ.jpg)